 Ironically, agencies will spend massive amounts of time with prospects (over months or even years) but push clients to pay for every minute of their time once a contract is signed.

-In the B2B world, new agencies experience even more of a knowledge gap because of the complex routes to market B2B businesses typically have.
+In the B2B world, new digital marketing agencies experience even more of a knowledge gap because of the complex routes to market B2B businesses typically have.
 For example, one of our clients is a food manufacturing company that sells through brokers, distributors, group purchasing organizations (GPOs), and more.
 That means we need to understand the client’s food and beverage brands and each brand’s route to market — on top of the customized solutions that it sells to national accounts.
 Add in internal priorities, complex approval processes, and multiple layers of approval, and you’re looking at a wealth of experience that a new agency cannot acquire in just two years.

 There are countless other factors that lead to the high turnover rate for marketing agencies.
 In an attempt to become irreplaceable, many agencies will try to take on projects and processes that they simply don’t have the expertise or resources to do well.
 Sometimes, agencies attempt to take over the client’s work that should really be completed in-house.
 It makes sense — from a relationship and financial perspective — for agencies to take on more work for their clients, but it’s not always in the best interest of those clients.

-How to Build Stronger, Longer-Lasting Agency Relationships
+How to Build a Stronger, Longer-Lasting Relationship with Your Digital Marketing Agency

 If there’s one message to take away, know that it’s not all doom-and-gloom.
 With a shift in focus on both the client and agency sides, these problems can resolve themselves.
 At our digital marketing agency, for example, our client relationships last an average of 11.5 years.